WeeJeWel/emile.nl/posts/2-everyone-sees-different-colors/index.md

 ![Hue Circle](./img/hslhuecircle.jpg)

 Note that a wavelength doesn't have a color, it's just a particle vibrating at a specific frequency.
 Our minds give this specific particle meaning because our eye (a light sensor) sends a signal to our brain that a specific frequency has been detected.
-Our brain, in turn, make it part of our consciousness and create an image of the world we *see*.
+Our brain, in turn, makes it part of our consciousness and creates an image of the world we *see*.

 ## Your red is my blue